Objective

-To develop and implement a core outcome set to guide future ectopic pregnancy research
+To address methodological deficiencies in published randomized controlled trials and systematic reviews, this study has developed a core outcome set to guide future research in ectopic pregnancy (EP).

 Supervisor: Prof Ben W. Mol